LoneSalmon/Active-Directory/README.md

   <a href="https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/cc753708(v=ws.11)">👉 Here's more info on DSADD 👈</a>
 </p>

+> [!NOTE]
+> *I will demonstrate elements crucial to creating an account, as there are many options in the tool itself on how to customize the user or add more information about the account.*

 ___

-I will demonstrate elements crucial to creating an account, as there are many options in the tool itself on how to customize the user or add more information about the account.
+- We will start off by manually running DSADD commands so we could get familiar with them.
+-

 <div align="center">